SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/DeraArcGaea.md

-# Dera "Paradox" Kni-Soa | Gaea Saga Journey
+# Dera "Paradox" Kni-Soa | Gaea Arc Journey
 <sub> **_Humans are inferior- pretending they're not won't help anybody._** <sub>
 ## Structure
 **Starting State**: Isolated on an island with K'zorak with desires to find more people to group up with.